-This species has been recorded from widely scattered localities throughout Borneo, Sumatra, and possibly the Malay Peninsula.
-A population also occurs on Tioman Island.
+This widely distributed species occurs in Indonesia (Kalimantan and Sumatra), Malaysia (Sabah, Sarawak and Peninsular Malaysia), and Brunei Darussalam.
+A subpopulation also occurs on Tioman Island.
 In general, there is considerable uncertainty about the identification, and consequently the range of this species (see taxonomic notes for this species and R. signata).
-It probably occurs more widely than current records suggest, especially in areas between known sites.
-It is found below 1,000m asl.
+It is found below 1,000 m asl.

 Habitat and Ecology

 It occurs in primary and slightly disturbed rainforests.
-Breeding takes place in small streams and the tadpoles live in quiet side pools and in accumulations of dead leaves in open pools.
+Juveniles and subadults live in the forest leaf litter, while adults breed in pools of rainforest streams and remain there throughout the year.
+Males call along the over-hanging banks of streams during periods when water levels are low.
+Tadpoles live in quiet side pools and in accumulations of dead leaves in open pools.

 Red List Status

 Listed as Least Concern in view of its wide distribution, tolerance of a degree of habitat modification, and presumed large population.